Ghosts of Mars

-Ghosts of Mars (titled onscreen as John Carpenter's Ghosts of Mars) is a 2001 American science fiction action horror film written, directed and scored by John Carpenter.
+Ghosts of Mars (titled onscreen as John Carpenter's Ghosts of Mars) is a 2001 American science fantasy action horror film written, directed and scored by John Carpenter.
 It was produced by Screen Gems and distributed by Sony Pictures Releasing.
-The film stars Natasha Henstridge, Ice Cube, Jason Statham, Pam Grier, Clea DuVall, and Joanna Cassidy.
+It stars Natasha Henstridge, Ice Cube, Jason Statham, Pam Grier, Clea DuVall and Joanna Cassidy.
 Set on a colonized Mars in the 22nd century, the film follows a squad of police officers and a convicted criminal who fight against the residents of a mining colony who have been possessed by the ghosts of the planet's original inhabitants.

-The film received mostly negative reviews and was a box office bomb, earning $14 million against a $28 million production budget.
-The film would be John Carpenter's last feature until his return with The Ward in 2010.
+Ghosts of Mars received mostly negative reviews and was a box office bomb, earning $14 million against a $28 million production budget.
+The film would be John Carpenter's last until his return with The Ward in 2010.

-The film has received a cult following since its release, with critics praising the action sequences, soundtrack and blending of genres.
-Given the film's debt to Western cinema, particularly the works of Howard Hawks, it has been considered by a number of critics as an example of the Weird Western subgenre.
+Ghosts of Mars has garnered a cult following since its release, with critics praising the action sequences, soundtrack and blending of genres.

 Plot

-Set in the second half of the 22nd century, Mars has been 84% terraformed, giving the planet an Earth-like atmosphere.
-Martian society has become matriarchal, centering on the city of Chryse, with smaller, far-reaching outposts connected by an expansive network of trains.
-In the wake of a series of mysterious 'incidents', Mars Police Force officer Lt.
-Melanie Ballard is called before a tribunal to give testimony following a disastrous mission to the remote mining outpost Shining Canyon to retrieve convicted felon James 'Desolation' Williams of which she is apparently the sole survivor.
+Set in the year 2176, Mars has been 84% terraformed, giving the planet an Earth-like atmosphere.
+Martian society has become matriarchal, centering on the city of Chryse, with smaller outposts connected by an expansive network of trains.
+In the wake of a series of mysterious 'incidents', Police Lieutenant Melanie Ballard is called before a tribunal to give testimony following a disastrous mission to the remote mining outpost Shining Canyon to retrieve convicted felon James 'Desolation' Williams, of which she is apparently the sole survivor.

-Through a series of flashbacks, and flashbacks within flashbacks as new perspectives are incorporated into the narrative, Ballard recounts her mission to Shining Canyon.
-Accompanied by commanding officer Helena Braddock, cocky sergeant Jericho Butler and rookie officers Bashira Kincaid and Michael Descanso, Ballard arrives at Shining Canyon to find the town seemingly deserted.
-Investigating the town's jail, Braddock discovers a trio of individuals who appear to have sealed themselves into one of the cells; among them science officer Dr. Arlene Whitlock.
+Through a series of flashbacks (and flashbacks within flashbacks as new perspectives are incorporated into the narrative), Ballard recounts details of the mission.
+Accompanied by Captain Helena Braddock, cocky Sergeant Jericho Butler and rookie officers Bashira Kincaid and Michael Descanso, Ballard arrives at Shining Canyon to find the town seemingly deserted.
+Investigating the local jail, Braddock discovers a trio of individuals who appear to have sealed themselves into one of the cells; among them science officer Dr Arlene Whitlock.
+Ballard and Butler also find a number of disoriented miners and the convict Williams.

-Ballard and Butler discover a number of disoriented miners and an escaped Desolation.
-The group are soon attacked by several of the miners, forcing Ballard and Desolation to band together and incapacitate them.
-Ballard is forced to shoot and kill one of them, causing their affliction to be passed on to one of the three survivors.
-Butler, venturing out to the edge of town in pursuit of one of the feral miners, discovers a row of severed heads mounted on spikes, including the head of Commander Braddock, and a large assembly in the canyon below committing horrific acts of self-mutilation and ritualistic execution.
+When Braddock suddenly disappears while patrolling the town with Ballard, Butler volunteers to look for her while Ballard returns to the jail where Williams escapes.
+Ballard and Williams are soon attacked by several of the miners, forcing them to work together and incapacitate them.
+Ballard is forced to shoot and kill one of them, causing the affliction to be passed on to one of the three survivors.
+Venturing out to the edge of town in search of Braddock, Butler witnesses a feral miner impale the Captain's severed head on a spike alongside many others before discovering a large assembly in the canyon below committing horrific acts of self-mutilation and ritualistic execution.